benatkin/kvjs/readme.md

 * Make page show function grab the title from `doc.kvjs.title` and spit out the json in a pre for now
 * add _rewrite
 * deploy to Cloudant at kvjs.com
+* ...
+* get a proper build system going

-* I [avoid yammering about my uber-clever plans before I attempt them](http://sivers.org/zipit), but I have other todos.
+I [avoid yammering about my uber-clever plans before I attempt them](http://sivers.org/zipit), but I have other todos.
 If you're curious, find me online.
 I may tell you some of them. :)

 LICENSE
 -------